SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 ### Variables in Arrays
-- you can put a variable in an array but it will only store the ASCII number of that you are inputting
+- you can put a variable in an array
+- if you choose to use terminal input then it will only store the ASCII of that input
 - this means when you call an array value, and want to use it  you have to convert the ASCII back to its alpha or numeric character
-- after calling the value form the array you can print the ASCII symbol with /K.
+- after calling the value from the array you can print the ASCII symbol with /K.

 eg
 ```